 - Start saving so that you have a cushion between your final paycheck and your first pension benefit payment.
 State employees: First pension payments are generally 60-90 days after your retirement date.
 The first payment is retroactive to the retirement date and benefit payments are issued on the last business day of each month.

-- Become familiar with your GIC health, life (state employees) and Retiree Dental options
+- Become familiar with your GIC health, life and Retiree Dental options

-- Visit the GIC’s website to review the Answers to Frequently Asked Questions about retirement and Medicare.
+- Review the Answers to Frequently Asked Questions about retirement and Medicare.
 These sections outline what benefit options you have at retirement, how your GIC benefits work in conjunction with your pension, and what you need to know about Medicare and your GIC health benefits.

 - Call or visit the GIC to discuss your options: 617-727-2310 ext.
 6; 19 Staniford Street, 4th floor, Boston.